aniketpant/aniketpant.github.com/resume/index.md

 - Inventory Allotment App

   The project required me to redesign the database and refactor the code for an already existing inventory application.
 The old application lacked a number of features and the code had to be rewritten.
-I build the application using Laravel and MySQL.
+I built the application using Laravel and MySQL.

 **10th &amp; 12th &mdash; CBSE Board**